-The governing body has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders and terms of reference.
+The governing body has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, a scheme of delegation and terms of reference.
 The headteacher is directly responsible for the day to day running of the academy and is assisted by a senior leadership team.